 I think her publisher was making a huge mistake.
 In a few years the fans of her junior series will move on to YA books.
 Though she currently had one title waiting for them, two (or more) would be better.Low sales on just one book can hurt our chances of another one being published.
 Click To Tweet

 Aside from my distress over not being able to read this book, I see two lessons in this.

 First, low sales on just one book can hurt our chances of another one being published.
 That’s a sobering thought.
 Today’s publishing world is increasingly risk adverse, and it doesn’t take much for them to say “no.”

-Second, I think every author should pursue a dual track of traditional publishing and self-publishing, that is, to be a hybrid author.
+Second, I think every author—even a published author—should pursue a dual track of traditional publishing and indie-publishing, that is, to be a hybrid author.
 If one option doesn’t work, perhaps the other will.
 If both options bear fruit, all the better.

 I encouraged my writer friend to self-publish her YA book.
-I hope she does.
+I was hoping she would.

 [Update: Robin Mellom did indeed self-publish her YA book.
-It’s called Perfect Timing and is now available,]
+It’s Perfect Timing.]

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!